wp-plugins/nextgen-facebook/readme.txt

 = 6.7.4-dev3 =

-Fixed author description lookup for author index pages without any posts, added a Publisher Page URL option in the Open Graph settings, added language locale to cache object IDs.
+Fixed author information lookup for author index pages without any posts, added a Publisher Page URL option in the Open Graph settings, added language locale to cache object IDs.

 = 6.7.3 =